igorbenav/FastAPI-boilerplate/README.md

   - Pydantic V2 and SQLAlchemy 2.0
   - User authentication with JWT
   - Easy redis caching
+  - Easy client-side caching
   - Easily extendable
   - Flexible

 ### 1.1 To do
 - [x] Redis cache
 - [ ] Arq job queues
-- [ ] App settings (such as database connection, etc) only for what's inherited in core.config.Settings
+- [x] App settings (such as database connection, etc) only for what's inherited in core.config.Settings

 ## 2. Contents
 0. [About](#0-about)